 Section 61 Applications

-Section 61, sometimes referred to as S61, is part of the Control of Pollution Act 1974.
+Section 61 (S61) is part of the Control of Pollution Act 1974.
 A Section 61 application is applied for to the Local Authority when noise, vibration or dust pollution during demolition and construction works could have a significant impact on the neighbourhood.
 A Section 61 application outlines the contractor’s approach to minimising these impacts.

 Why is it Important to Apply for Section 61 Agreement?

-Once Prior Consent been granted by the Local Authority, then this protects the developer and their contractors from legal action being taken under Section 60 of the Control of Pollution Act 1974 or Section 80 of the Environmental Protection Act 1990.
-This legal action could be very costly and have a significant impact on the works programme.
-For example, if a Section 60 is served then this would set out the Local Authority’s conditions with a worst case of them insisting work ceases.
-Providing the contractor adheres to the Section 61 agreement, then a Section 60 cannot be served even if complaints from neighbours are being made.
+Once the local authority has granted prior consent, the developer and their contractors are protected from legal action under Section 60 of the Control of Pollution Act 1974 or Section 80 of the Environmental Protection Act 1990.
+This legal action could be very costly and significantly impact the works programme.
+For example, if a Section 60 is served, then this would set out the Local Authority’s conditions with a worst case of them insisting work ceases.
+Providing the contractor adheres to the Section 61 agreement, then a Section 60 notice cannot be served even if complaints from neighbours are made.
+Continuous noise and vibration monitoring can serve as evidence to address any complaints from residents.auger piling machinery

-A Section 61 Application should provide comprehensive details of what works are to be carried out during the demolition and construction; the methodology of these works and the intended methods to reduce noise, vibration and dust impacts.
-Main details would usually include:
+A Section 61 Application should provide comprehensive details of the proposed works that are to be carried out during the demolition process and construction phases, the methodology of these works, and the intended methods to reduce potential noise, vibration and dust impacts.
+The main details would usually include:

-Best Practicable Means, often referred to as BPM, refers to the methodology adopted in order to minimise noise, vibration and dust impacts.
-If the contractor has applied Best Practicable Means, then all reasonable mitigation measures have been taken to reduce these impacts to the neighbourhood.
+Best Practicable Means, often referred to as BPM, refers to the methodology adopted to minimise noise, vibration and dust impacts.
+If the contractor has applied Best Practicable Means, all reasonable mitigation measures have been taken to reduce these impacts on local residents.
+Advanced notification to local residents about construction activities helps reduce complaints and improve community relations.
 The key word is ‘reasonable’ measures, e.g., if the cost of mitigation measures would be so high that the project would be rendered commercially unviable, then this would not be seen as practicable.

 Why Choose Clement Acoustics for Section 61 Applications?